 - University of Maryland Baltimore County (B.S., Biological Sciences, Minor in Spanish, 1998), cum laude; Phi Beta Kappa

 Dr. Haberny received her J.D. from the University of California, Berkeley School of Law, where she was an associate editor of the Berkeley Technology Law Journal.
 She earned her B.S. in Biological Sciences, cum laude, from the University of Maryland Baltimore County, and her M.S. and Ph.D. in Molecular Pharmacology from New York University School of Medicine.
-Her doctoral research focused on neuroadaptations to food restriction, specifically involving modifications to neurotransmitter receptor signaling in the reward and motivational centers of the brain.
 While in graduate school, she was awarded an NIH Pre-doctoral Individual National Research Service Award, and published several papers in the fields of molecular neuroscience and pharmacology.

 Dr. Haberny is fluent in Spanish.